MichaelGrafnetter/MichaelGrafnetter.github.io/en/projects.md

 ## Administrative Template (ADMX) for&nbsp;YubiKey Smart Card Minidriver

-I have created [this ADMX administrative template](https://github.com/MichaelGrafnetter/yubikey-minidriver-admx) that&nbsp;allows administrators to&nbsp;easily deploy configuration of&nbsp;the&nbsp;[YubiKey Smart Card Minidriver](https://www.yubico.com/products/services-software/download/smart-card-drivers-tools/) through Active Directory Group Policy.
+I have created [this ADMX administrative template](https://github.com/MichaelGrafnetter/yubikey-minidriver-admx) that&nbsp;allows administrators to&nbsp;easily deploy the&nbsp;configuration of&nbsp;the&nbsp;[YubiKey Smart Card Minidriver](https://www.yubico.com/products/services-software/download/smart-card-drivers-tools/) through&nbsp;the&nbsp;Active Directory Group Policy.
 It&nbsp;can also be&nbsp;used on standalone computers to&nbsp;unlock some&nbsp;features of&nbsp;the&nbsp;YubiKey Minidriver that&nbsp;are disabled by&nbsp;default, like controlling the&nbsp;touch policy or&nbsp;blocking the&nbsp;generation of&nbsp;unsafe keys (ROCA).

 ![Group Policy Editor Screenshot](/assets/images/yubikey-admx.png)

-## (Azure) Active Directory Securiy Research
+## (Azure) Active Directory Security Research

 ### AD Privilege Escalation through Windows Hello